Why didn’t my transaction go through?

 - The charge may have exceeded the maximum amount allowed for a single charge

-- If you are overseas, your bank may have blocked purchases until they are notified that you are traveling
+- If you're overseas, your bank may have blocked purchases if they don't know you're traveling

 - Your card is not eligible to make online payments